MAD (Mandibular advancement device)

 - 8. Are you male?

-Schedule a consultation with our MAD dentist if you scored 3 or more points on the abovementioned questions.
+Schedule a consultation with our MAD dentist if you scored three or more points on the abovementioned questions.
 Our MAD dentist will arrange a referral to an ENT specialist for a sleep study.

 The treatment process

 Initial appointment.
-At the initial appointment, an oral examination takes place, including X-rays and illuminated photographs.
-You discuss the reason for the referral and the results of the sleep study with the MAD specialist.
+An oral examination takes place at the initial appointment, including X-rays and illuminated photographs.
+You discuss the reason for the referral and the sleep study results with the MAD specialist.
 If the condition of your teeth allows, imprints of your upper and lower jaws are made and your bite is registered.
 This information is eventually used to manufacture the snore guard in the dental laboratory.

 Fitting.
 The dental technician needs 3-4 weeks to manufacture the MAD.
 We then schedule a short appointment of around 20 minutes to fit the mouth guard.
 In addition, the MAD specialist gives you advice regarding any symptoms and instructions for maintenance.

 Check-up.
-One week after having the MAD device fitted, you return for a check-up to evaluate the effect of the mouth guard and to make any adjustments.
+One week after having the MAD device fitted, you return for a check-up to evaluate the mouth guard’s effect and make any adjustments.
 You subsequently return for annual MAD check-ups.